 The components of the Hasbrouck Coat of Arms:

-- The shield is purple with a chevron-gold, between three torches (handlamps) – gold with flames in natural color.
+- The shield is purple with a gold chevron between three torches (handlamps) – gold with flames in natural color.

-- The crest is a black Moor in natural color holding in his right upraised hand an arrow pointed down in silver and in his left hand, held across his body, a lamp like those on the shield in gold and flames in natural color.
+- The crest (emblem on top of the helmet) is a black Moor in natural color holding in his right upraised hand an arrow pointed down in silver and in his left hand, held across his body, a lamp like those on the shield in gold and flames in natural color.

 - The motto is “God Save Hasbrouck.”